laurence-mccabe/places-visited/README.md

 ## Introduction

-- This is a small project which takes advantage of several API's to allow a user to select any number of locations on a map, store data about that location (notes) and view these places on a map via markers placed at the each location on the map.
+- This is a small project which takes advantage of several API's to allow a user to select any number of locations on a map, store data about that location (notes) and view these places on a map via markers placed on the map for each location.

 ## API'S (info on how the app was made)
 The app owes it functionality to several Api's: